 (c) the alleged offender is a responsible person for one or more other vehicles.

-(2) If this section applies, a member of the Police Force may give the alleged offender, personally or by registered post, a notice in accordance with this section (a surrender alternative vehicle notice).
+(2) If this section applies, a police officer may give the alleged offender, personally or by registered post, a notice in accordance with this section (a surrender alternative vehicle notice).

 (3) The surrender alternative vehicle notice cannot be given after 28 days after the date on which the surrender notice was cancelled.